wp-plugins/stock-ticker/readme.txt

 = 0.1.2 =
 * Fix: missing argument on settings page for do_settings_fields()
 * Change: replace jQuery stock renderer with native WordPress/PHP functions
+* Change: strip null change, change percent and volume for currencies
 * Optimize: move default settings to single wp_options entry
 * Add: settings: timeout to cache downloaded quotes
 * Add: settings: message to show when no quote can be downloaded
+* Add: settings: field for custom company names and option to enable custom names

 = 0.1.1.1 =
 * Move: generated CSS and JS to footer